yuwu9145/nest-object-deep-copy/README.md

 ```
 ## License

-This project is licensed under the ISC License
+This project is licensed under the MIT License